SurajjBhardwaj/tech-bridge-Assignment/README.md

 ### Filtering

-Users can filter the search results by year and rating (rating is not woring right now, since OMDB APi was haivng no any option to pass rating as query parameter).
+Users can filter the search results by year and rating (rating is not working right now, since OMDB API does not have an option to pass rating as a query parameter).
 The filters are implemented using the `Select` component from the `@/components/ui/select` module.
 When a filter is applied, the `handleFilterChange` function updates the state and triggers a new search with the selected filters.

 ### Optimization

-The application uses the `useInView` hook from the `react-intersection-observer` library to implement infinite scrolling.
+The application uses the `useInView` hook from the `react-intersection-observer` library to implement `infinite scrolling`.
 When the user scrolls to the bottom of the page, the `loadMoreMovies` function is called to fetch more movies.

+### Debouncing

+To optimize the search functionality, the application implements debouncing.
+This ensures that the API is not called too frequently when the user is typing a query.
+The search function is only triggered after the user has stopped typing for a specified amount of time.

 ### Caching